THE FIRST SUNDAY IN LENT

 his holy fast and hungered sore;

 —Hymn 448 (excerpt), Latin, 15th cent.; tr.
 Benjamin Webb (1819-1885), alt.

 - 150, “Forty days and forty nights” —Sequence Hymn

 - 559, “Lead us, heavenly Father, lead us” —Presentation Hymn

 - 653, “Dear Lord and Father of mankind” —Communion Hymn

-The Offertory (9:00 a.m. only)
+The Offertory (9:00 and 11:00 a.m.)

 Read about James Diaz here.